Boat rental Croatia

-Croatia has several international airports throughout its geography.
-You can land in Zagreb (ZAG), the capital, but also in cities closer to the coast like Split (SPU), Dubrovnik (DBV), Zadar (ZAD), Pula (PUY) or Rijeka (RJK).
-Most European countries as well as Israel and Qatar offer direct flights.
-If you are traveling from another country of Africa, Asia or Oceania you need to make stops.
+Throughout its geography, Croatia has several international airports.
+You will land in the city of Zagreb (ZAG), but also in nearby towns such as Split (SPU), Dubrovnik (DVB), Zadar (ZAD), Pula (PUY) or Rijeka (RJK).
+Some European countries offer direct flights, as do Israel and Qatar.
+You need to make stops if you’re moving from another country in Africa, Asia or Oceania.

-Croatia Airlines, the national carrier and member of Star Alliance, offers flights from major European capitals and cities, such as Madrid, Paris, London, Berlin, Rome, Amsterdam and Zurich.
-Supply and frequency of flights to the coastal cities of Croatia and Split increase in the summer months.
+Croatia Airlines, Star Alliance’s national carrier, and members operate flights from major European capitals and cities, including Madrid, Paris, London, Berlin, Rome, Amsterdam, and Zurich.
+In the summer months, availability and frequency of flights to Croatia and Split’s coastal cities are growing.

 – By Boat

-Departing from Europe, there are several countries with train lines to get directly to Croatia.
-They are the closest: Greece, Serbia, Bosnia and Herzegovina, Italy, Slovenia, Hungary, Switzerland, Austria, Czech Republic and Germany.
+There are several countries with train lines to travel directly to Croatia by train leaving Europe.
+These are the closest: Greece, Serbia, Bosnia and Herzegovina, Italy, Hungary, Slovenia, Switzerland, Austria, Czech Republic, and Germany.

 – By Road

-Spain, Italy, Germany, Hungary, Serbia, Bosnia and Montenegro are countries from which you can depart by bus to several cities in Croatia.
-It can also be reached by private vehicle.
-The roads are in good condition and well maintained but often have curves, so it is advisable to maintain a moderate speed.
-Many European highways or E-roads pass through Croatia to connect with the rest of the continent, as the E60 between Sweden and Turkey, the E70 between Spain and Georgia, the E69 starting in Prague and ending in Zagreb, or the E71 between Slovakia and Split.
+Mexico, Italy, Germany, Hungary, Serbia, Bosnia, and Montenegro are countries from which you can take a bus to a variety of Croatian cities.
+Private vehicles can also enter it.
+The roads are in good condition and well maintained, but they often have curves, so keeping a moderate pace is advisable.
+Many European highways or e-roads cross Croatia to connect with the rest of the continent, such as the E60 between Sweden and Turkey, the E70 between Spain and Georgia, the E69 between Prague and Zagreb, or the E71 between Slovakia and Split.